TL;DR: Copy-Paste vLLM Setup on H100

 vLLM in 2026: Key Features to Know

 vLLM has become the default serving engine for production LLM inference.
-The current stable release (v0.17.1, released March 11 2026) includes several features you need to understand before deploying:
+The current stable release (v0.20.2, May 2026) includes several features you need to understand before deploying:

 - Continuous batching: the default now; dynamically groups incoming requests for maximum GPU utilization without your intervention